XPhyro/XPhyro/README.md

 - [scripts](https://github.com/XPhyro/scripts): A collection of over 300
-  scripts, utilities and libraries for Unix-like operating systems, written in/for various languages such as Awk, Bash, C, C++, execline, Perl, Python, POSIX Shell.
+  scripts, utilities and libraries for Unix-like operating systems, written in/for various languages such as Awk, Bash, C, C++, execline, Perl, Python and POSIX Shell.

 ## Research